Activision CEO Bobby Kotick takes pay cut ahead of earnings report

 5 changes Activision is making to improve workplace equality

-In his letter, Kotick shared a lengthy explanation of five changes that he is implementing to improve Activison as a workplace.
+In his letter, Kotick shared a lengthy explanation of five changes that he is implementing to improve Activision as a workplace.
 Here is how they break down in plain language:

 - Activision will terminate most employees who it finds are responsible for harassing or retaliatory behavior.
 This is part of its new zero-tolerance policy, which aims to eliminate verbal warnings.